opentok/accelerator-core-android/README.md

 	//get the total connections in the session
 	String totalParticipants = mWrapper.getConnectionsCount();

-	//check f the own connection is the oldest in the current session Boolen isTheOldest = mWrapper.isTheOldestConnection();
+	//check if the own connection is the oldest in the current session Boolen isTheOldest = mWrapper.isTheOldestConnection();

 	//compare the connections creation times between the local connection and the argument passing